 Temporary authorization: the charge is an authorization.
 Like many companies, Lyft uses authorizations to verify your payment info.

 Family member or friend's ride: if you don’t recognize a Lyft transaction, check whether your family or a friend used your Lyft account or a shared credit card to take a ride.

 Cancellation or no-show fee: if you requested a ride but didn't take it, the charge you're seeing could be a cancellation fee.
 Lyft uses cancellation and no-show fees to reimburse drivers for their time and effort.
 Read more about Lyft's Cancellation policy for passengers.

-Unauthorized charge: if a charge that isn't any of the above posts to your account, tap 'Call Me' below so we can investigate.
-Please have the following info ready:
+Unauthorized charge: if a charge that isn't any of the above posts to your account, tap let us know so we can investigate.
+Tap "Contact Support" below and have the following info ready:

 - Last four digits of your card number

 - Amount of unauthorized charges (including cents)

 Heads up: Use the app's In-app Ride history tool tab to see your actual charges.